phroggster/firebot-google-cloud-tts/README.md

 # Google Cloud Text-to-Speech Script for Firebot

 ## Overview
 Use Google Cloud's Text-to-Speech service in Firebot to have incredible TTS quality on stream!
 Choose from any available Google Cloud Platform text-to-speech voice.
 With controls for Pitch and Speech Rate, you can tailor the voice to whatever you need.

 Technically this is a paid service.
-However, each month Google will give you 1,000,000 free characters of TTS, in each of three pricing categories, up to a total of three million characters before any charges (may vary by region).
+However, each month Google will give you 1,000,000 free characters of TTS, in each of three pricing categories, up to a total of three million characters before any charges (terms *may* vary by region).
 See their [Text-to-Speech pricing](https://cloud.google.com/text-to-speech/pricing) page for more information.
+Be advised, the following note exists on the pricing page at time of writing:
+> Journey voices are experimental and are currently not billed.

 Looking to recreate the voice of A.D.A (Artificial Directory and Assistant) from Satisfactory?
 Choose `en-US-Wavenet-C` and adjust the Pitch to `-0.5` and Speed to `0.9`.